-- Number of Employees who are MembersGenerally, the higher the number of members there are on an employer’s payroll, the higher the employer's annual payment is.
-Membership in the Retirement System is falling — from March 31, 2002 to March 31, 2012, the total number of active members decreased from 544,530 to 536,599.
+- Number of Employees who are MembersGenerally, the more members there are on an employer’s payroll, the higher the employer's annual payment will be.
+Membership in the Retirement System is falling — from the fiscal year ended March 31, 2004 to the fiscal year ended March 31, 2013, the total number of active members decreased from 539,600 to 529,046.

 - Higher SalariesHigher salaries often increase an employer’s total bill.
 Since employer rates are billed as a percentage of salary, the more your employees earn each pay period, the more your contribution to the System increases.

 - Retirement Plans and Options OfferedEmployers can choose to offer improved retirement plans or optional benefits (i.e. one-year final average salary for police officers and/or firefighters) to its employees.
 The greater the benefits offered, the greater the employer’s annual contribution.
 For example, if an employer chooses to provide a special plan for a specific employee group such as police officers or firefighters, the cost will be greater than a regular plan.
 A special plan allows for retirement after completing a specific number of years of credited service in specific job titles rather than attaining a certain age.